Where to caucus: Dallas County Democrats

 Attendees are encouraged to carpool to help with parking concerns.
 They are also asked to bring their own ink pen to help the caucus process go smoothly.

-Keep watching for more from caucus night at www.theperrychief.com and in the Feb.
-6 Perry Chief.
+Keep watching for more from caucus night at www.adelnews.com and in the Feb.
+6 Dallas County News.

 Here is a list of caucus locations by voting precinct: